AppuruP41/OOP_LT_20232/README.md

 -	User must select a type of data structure before getting into the visualization.<br />
 -	The help menu shows basic usage and aim of the project.<br />
 -	Quit button exits the application, ask for confirmation.<br />
+-	Chatbox that can ask chatGPT by texting or recording questions <br />

 **In the visualization:**
 - Menu of six operations.